House entrance in the oasis town of Oualata, Mauritania

 Core area “Sustainable economic development, training and employment” Improving job opportunities through vocational education Internal link

-Germany is supporting Mauritania’s government in its efforts to further expand the vocational training offers across the country and thus improve the employment and income opportunities of young people.
+Germany is supporting the Mauritanian government in its efforts to further extend vocational training programmes across the country and thus improve employment and income opportunities for young people.

 Current situation